mamertmg/playgrounds/README.md

 ## New features
 - Page to display information about a single playground now uses the datail page design from the detailPage branch.
 - Updated playground model and added event model
-- CRUD for playground entries
+- CRUD for playground data
-- Creation and deletion of event entries
+- Creation and deletion of event data
-- Validation when creating or updating playground entries (WIP)
-- Error handling is a WIP
+- Server-side validation for playground and event data

+ ## Todo
+ - [ ] Finish implementing error handling in new features.
+ - [ ] Client-side validation for playground data
+ - [ ] Update event model and adjust code accordingly.
+ - [ ] Client-side validation for event data
+ - [ ] Add lost and found model + CRUD
+ - [ ] Click on map should close any open InfoWindows.

+## Usage
+First install [Node.js](http://nodejs.org/) and [MongoDB](https://docs.mongodb.com/manual/installation/).
+Then download this repository and from its root execute the command

+    $ npm install

+to install all required node modules.
+Before starting the app, run

+    $ npm run seed-playgrounds

+to seed the database with the playground data.
+As a final step, run

+    $ npm run start

+to start the server.
+Alternatively, you can run

+    $ npm run dev

+ to start the server with [Nodemon](https://www.npmjs.com/package/nodemon) for development.
+The web app can then be seen at [http://localhost:3000/](http://localhost:3000/).